- The Teaching Cycle

 - Using Small Groups

-- Developing Student Presentation Skills by Hugh Gallagher, Tufts University
+- Developing Student Presentation Skills: video presentation by Hugh Gallagher, Tufts University

-- Peer-to-Peer Learning by Mary Viola, Tufts University
+- Peer-to-Peer Learning: video presentation by Mary Viola, Tufts University

 Technologies to Consider